 One of the most important aspects of your six-monthly dental checkup is getting your mouth x-rayed, which helps our cosmetic dentist in North Delta BC to see what’s happening under the hood of your mouth, so to speak.
 X-rays enable us to identify problems like impacted teeth, bone decay, swelling or cysts under the surface of your gums or tumours that may be signs of cancerous conditions.

 Most of these issues are impossible to spot without X-rays, and they don’t usually show symptoms until they are much further advanced.
 This is particularly important for older adults and those suffering from diseases like osteoporosis, which has a strong link to oral health.
-Keep your appearance in the best possible condition by getting treatment for any issues as soon as you identify them.
+Keep your appearance in the possible condition by getting treatment for any issues as soon as you identify them.

 The Last Word